 Local paddler, Angie Scott plans to offer free kayak tours to breast cancer patients, survivors and their families in memory of her sister Natalie.

-Angie’s half-sister, Natalie Dunn died of breast five years ago, according Caitlin Byrd of the Times-News.
+Angie’s half-sister, Natalie Dunn died of breast cancer five years ago, according Caitlin Byrd of the Times-News.

 “After learning there would be no more rounds of radiation and no more appointments for chemotherapy, Natalie Dunn called her half-sister and best friend with a plan for another one of their adventures.”

-Not allowing the tragic news defeat or demoralize her, Natalie make plans for one last grand adventure.
+Not allowing the tragic news to defeat or demoralize her, Natalie made plans for one last grand adventure.

 “I want to go to the beach.
 I want to go deep sea fishing.
 I want to put my feet in the ocean,” she told Angela Scott, adding, “It's not the brain seizures.
 I can die at the beach just as well as I can die at home.”

 This was in the fall of 2007 after the doctors diagnosed Natalie with stage four cancer, which means the cancer has spread to distant tissues or organs.